Asmussen says ECB will stick to expansive policy

 "Our monetary policy is expansive and will remain so as long as necessary.
 But to keep rates low for too long would create new risks," Asmussen said in a speech.

-Federal Reserve Chairman Ben Bernanke unnerved markets last Wednesday by saying the U.S. central bank might soon scale back its stimulus programme.
+Federal Reserve Chairman Ben Bernanke unnerved markets last Wednesday by saying the U.S. central bank might soon scale back its stimulus program.

 Asmussen said the ECB should tread cautiously on the idea of taking its deposit rate into negative territory, which would mean the bank charging commercial lenders for holding their money overnight.
 ECB President Mario Draghi has said the bank was "technically ready to do this".